 FinancesOnline also has a Customer Satisfaction Algorithm that gathers reviews, comments, and opinions from Square POS users across the internet.
 According to this, Square POS has a 97% user satisfaction rating.

 |Easy to use; beginner-friendly||Higher fees for card-on-file and keyed transactions|

 |Flexible and seamless payment options: online ordering, contactless, curbside, and on-the-go mobile sales||Issues connecting mobile card readers|

 Methodology: How We Evaluated Square POS

-When evaluating small business POS systems, we look for systems that are affordable for independent business owners and include basic POS functions like the ability to process multiple forms of payment, process discounts, and track inventory.
-To find the best, we also looked for systems that support multiple business types or dominate in the industry they serve.
+When evaluating small business POS systems, we look for software that is affordable for independent business owners and includes basic POS functions like the ability to process multiple forms of payment, process discounts, and track inventory.
+To find the best options, we also looked for systems that support multiple business types or dominate in the industry they serve.

 Using those criteria, Square emerged as the highest-scoring POS system for most individuals and small businesses.